angavrilov/wb-permanent-camp/pcamp_readme.txt

     - Camp will join in the battle if player is attacked right on top of it.
     - Player will stop resting and join battle if current camp is attacked.

+Configuration:

+  There are some options at the start of pcamp_constants.py.
+The absolute maximum number of camps is determined by the number of player_camp_chest_* troops before player_camp_chest_end in pcamp_troops.py

+  If building module fails with messages about pt_player_camp, add this to ID_party_templates.py and then build module _twice_ before using:

+    pt_player_camp=0

 Bugs:

   * Camps are ordinary parties told to stay put, but they technically can still move if AI decides to for some reason.
-Haven't seen this after a few tweaks though.
+Haven't seen this for a while after some fixes.

   * Camp interactions leave spurious battle marks that can be seen with tracking skill after disbanding the camp.